Skip to main content

 Kawa (Coffee)

-Coffee is widely consumed in Poland, typically strong and served black or with milk and sugar.
-Cafés are popular social hubs.
+Coffee is drunk widely and usually strong, taken black or with milk and sugar.
+Cafés double as the place people meet up.

 coffeeHot